-The Fleet Training Center (FTC), medical and dental clinics, gymnasiums, a galley and living quarters are located on the "dry" side.
+The Fleet Training Center (FTC), medical, and dental clinics, gymnasiums, a galley and accommodation are located on the ‘dry’ side.

-Defense Distribution Depot San Diego, California (DDDC) performs regular and high-priority distribution functions such as trans-shipment, preservation, packing and reclassification of goods.
-Depot level repairables, electronics, industrial, medical, construction, clothing, packaged petroleum, chemicals, ship and aviation repair components and small boats/amphibious craft are processed at the facility.
+The Defense Distribution Depot San Diego, California (DDDC) performs regular and high-priority distribution functions such as trans-shipment, preservation, packing, and reclassification of goods.
+Depot level repairables, electronics, industrial, medical, construction, clothing, packaged petroleum, chemicals, ship, aviation repair components, and small boats / amphibious craft are processed at the facility.

 San Diego base communications